CSU-ULMS/New_Books/README.md

 # IMPLEMENTATION INSTRUCTIONS
 1: CREATE YOUR ANALYTICS QUERY.
 These should be based on items added recently filtered by call number.
 ![new books query](https://github.com/CSU-ULMS/New_Books/blob/master/A_Query.PNG)

-Note also that the OCLC Number field requires special attention:
+-- Note also that the OCLC Number field requires special attention:

 ![oclc field](https://github.com/CSU-ULMS/New_Books/blob/master/OCLC_Number.PNG)

+-- Example queries can also be found here in the CSU shared folder:/shared/Community/Reports/Institutions/CalState/NewBooks

 2: CREATE MULTIPLE QUERY PHP SCRIPTS TO PULL XML FILES FOR EACH QUERY.
+You may want to separate your lists by location or format, this can be done by creating separate query PHP scripts for each Analytics query.

 3: SET UP CRON JOBS TO RUN THE QUERY FILES.
+Since some of these queries may take a while to load, you will want to run these by cron jobs to load the XML in the background.